lshpaner/eda_toolkit/paper.md

 # Statement of need

-Exploratory Data Analysis (EDA) is a critical step in any data science project.
+Exploratory Data Analysis (EDA) is a crucial step in data science projects.
 It helps researchers understand the structure of a dataset, detect data quality issues, identify meaningful patterns, and shape the direction of analysis.

-EDA Toolkit offers a modular and customizable set of tools designed for clarity, reproducibility, and high-quality presentation.
+EDA Toolkit offers a modular set of tools designed for clarity, reproducibility, and high-quality presentation.
 It supports both academic research and applied data science use cases, with an emphasis on producing outputs that are publication-ready and easy to interpret.

 The figures in this paper are based on the Adult Income dataset from the UCI Machine Learning Repository [@uci_adult; @kohavi1996census].
 This tabular dataset offers a rich foundation for testing demographic segmentation, group comparisons, and reporting tools.
-It serves as a practical benchmark for demonstrating the capabilities of functions such as `generate_table1()` and outlier visualization utilities within the EDA Toolkit.

 # Income Distribution by Age Group